For health and safety reasons, most hazardous materials (such as fire extinguishers, refrigerants, and radioactive materials) can't be listed on eBay.

 Purchased in another country and shipped to the U.S.

-Repackaged flea and tick medication that was approved by the FDA.
+Repackaged flea and tick medication that was approved by the FDA and EPA.
 (By repackaging the item, it loses its approval and becomes a violation of federal law.)
 See also our medical drugs and devices policy.

 Items containing mercury such as thermometers and the following batteries: